Jacob-Lord/InvestmentStrategySimulation/README.md

 ## Source files

-**_main.py_**
+**_simulation.py_**

 ## Usage

+Tabulate import must be installed.
-Can be run on any system with python3 installed.
+Otherwise can be run on any system with python3 installed.
 File will be interpreted at run-time.

 ## Program Output